-Students may qualify to waive up to 15 credits (five courses) from the foundation courses.
+Students may qualify to waive any or all of the foundation courses.
 In general, a course may be waived if the student has completed comparable course work at the undergraduate level.
-Waivers are only granted at the time of admission, after an official, sealed transcript is received by the AUS Office of Enrollment Management/ Graduate Admissions.
+Waivers are only granted at the time of admission, after an official, sealed transcript is received by the AUS Office of Enrollment Management/Graduate Admissions.
 Students may be required to submit course documentation in order to qualify.
 The waiver rules are as follows:

 - Students may waive foundation courses if two related undergraduate courses have been completed.
-Only courses taken at an accredited university toward a degree and with a minimum grade of B will be considered. - Students with relevant professional experience that indicates mastery over the content of a foundation course may
+Only courses taken at an accredited university toward a degree and with a minimum grade of B will be considered. - Students with relevant professional experience that indicates mastery over the content of a foundation course may be granted a waiver based on a written or oral assessment.

-- be granted a waiver based on a written or oral assessment. - Students may be required to take a placement exam in order to waive a foundation course.
+Students may be required to take a placement exam in order to waive a foundation course.

-Core Courses Requirement (12 credits)
+Core Courses Requirement (18 credits)